Global Student Opportunities (domestic and abroad)

 - (Virtual) Fieldguiding in South Africa, led by Dr. John Carroll, Professor & Director, School of Natural Resources, firstname.lastname@example.org.

-- CASNR-specific faculty-led trips (check back soon for more updated information for winter 2021, spring & summer 2022).
+- CASNR-specific faculty-led trips (check back soon for more updated information for spring, summer & fall 2022).

 Other International Opportunities

-- Yeutter Student Fellows Program (Current application period closed, check back for next call) An interdisciplinary professional development program that brings together students from several different majors and colleges across campus to work together around the common theme of international trade while learning to see trade issues from different perspectives.
-Must be a junior or senior during the 2021-2022 academic year.
+- Yeutter Student Fellows Program (Current application period closed, check back for next call for 2022 cohort) An interdisciplinary professional development program that brings together students from several different majors and colleges across campus to work together around the common theme of international trade while learning to see trade issues from different perspectives.

 - Virtual Summer School: Creative Cross-cultural Communication: (Plan to register for the summer 2022 session) DOBA Business School every year organizes a free virtual summer school.
 In years past, 150 students from 40 different countries have participated.
 Gain key professional skills, broaden your mind and network with peers from around the world!